 What are payment currencies?

-What are blockchain economies?
+What are blockchain platforms?

 What are privacy coins?

 In privacy coin transactions, only the sender and receiver know the number of coins transacted.
-The balance of a privacy coin wallet address is only known by the owner of the wallet.
+Additionally, the balance of a privacy coin wallet address is only known by the owner of the wallet.

 What are utility tokens?